Block/Whitelist Chrome Extensions using Intune

 Conclusion

 In this blog post, we’ve explored a simple method for creating block lists and whitelists of extensions using Intune for the Chrome browser.
-You don’t need to utilize OMA-URI settings; instead, you can use Chrome ADMX settings to establish block lists and whitelists for Chrome extensions and apply them to end-user devices
+You don’t need to utilize OMA-URI settings; instead, you can use Chrome ADMX settings to establish block lists and whitelists for Chrome extensions and apply the policy to end-user devices.

 2 thoughts on “Block/Whitelist Chrome Extensions using Intune”